Schiff calls DOJ's decision not to indict 2 Trump aides 'deeply disturbing' - ExBulletin

 Schiff calls DOJ’s decision not to indict 2 Trump aides ‘deeply disturbing’

-Democratic Rep. Adam Schiff of California, a member of the House Select Committee investigating the Jan.
-6 assault on the U.S. Capitol, harshly criticized the Justice Department’s decision not to prosecute two top aides to the President Donald Trump for defying congressional subpoenas.

-Washington Democratic Rep. Adam Schiff of California, a member of the House Select Committee investigating the Jan.
-6 assault on the U.S. Capitol, harshly criticized the Justice Department’s decision not to prosecute two key aides to former President Donald Trump for defying congressional subpoenas. , calling the decision “deeply troubling”.
+Washington — Democratic Rep. Adam Schiff of California, a member of the House Select Committee investigating the Jan.
+6 assault on the U.S. Capitol, has harshly criticized the Justice Department’s decision not to prosecute two of the major aides to former President Donald Trump for defying Congress. subpoenas, calling the decision “deeply troubling”.

 In an interview with ‘Face the Nation’ on Sunday, Schiff said it was ‘puzzling’ that the Justice Department refused to indict former White House chief of staff Mark Meadows and former chief of staff.
 Deputy Cabinet Secretary Dan Scavino for refusing to cooperate with House investigators but indicted former White House adviser Peter Navarro and Trump ally Steve Bannon.